Accreditation and State Authorization

 State Complaint Contact Information

-Pursuant to the U.S. Department of Education’s Federal Integrity Rules, The Ohio State University must provide state agency contact information for filing complaints to its out-of-state distance education students or prospective students.
+Pursuant to the U.S. Department of Education’s Program Integrity Rules, The Ohio State University must provide state agency contact information for filing complaints to its out-of-state distance education students or prospective students.

 If a student located in a State Authorization Reciprocity Agreement (SARA) state has a complaint about Ohio State, complaints must first go through the institution’s standard procedure for resolution of student grievances.
 If a student is not satisfied with the outcome of that process, a complaint involving allegations of fraudulent activity, including the provision of false or misleading information, may be brought to the Ohio SARA portal entity.
 The SARA portal entity in the state where the student is located will be notified that the complaint was received and may assist as needed.
 Resolution of the complaint by the SARA portal entity in the institution's home state is final.